 Will anyone know that I see you?
 Or what we talk about?

 By law, your confidentiality is protected and taken seriously.
 Without your written consent, I am legally not able to tell anyone the contents of our sessions – and – I cannot confirm nor deny that I recognize your name in any context.
 To further protect your confidentiality, therapists generally do not acknowledge that they know their patients if they see them in public, unless the patient approaches the therapist to make contact first.
 There are very rare exceptions to confidentiality.
-The law requires me to break confidentiality in certain circumstances, including if there is immediate danger to yourself or others, if there is reported abuse or neglect of a minor or elder, or if a court of law subpoenas information.
+The law requires me to break confidentiality in certain circumstances, including if there is immediate danger to yourself or others, if there is reported abuse or neglect of a minor, elder, or other person who cannot protect themselves.
+Further, confidential information may be required if a court of law subpoenas information.
 Please also note that sometimes insurance companies require me to disclose diagnosis information to obtain payment for services.

 Do you accept insurance?

 Yes!
 Please contact me and I will be happy to discuss insurance information with you.